Overview

 The Who, What, When and Where

-Students entering grades 10, 11 or 12 in the Fall Semester 2025 are cordially invited to submit the FTC Non-Matriculated Form for Summer High School Scholars (SHSS) to be accepted into this unique program to experience one or more college courses.
+Students entering grades 10, 11 or 12 in the Fall Semester 2025 are cordially invited to submit the FTC Summer High School Scholars (SHSS) Application to be accepted into this unique program to experience one or more college courses.
 Students in 10th grade will take interesting college level classes they are curious about, but do not receive college credit.
 Students in 11th and 12th grade can earn up to six (6) college credits.
 Please read below to see what students need to do to be considered for this program.

-Not only do students get an insider’s view into college life but they learn valuable skills and insights in such fields as Audio, Music, Digital Arts and Multi-Media, and the Performing Arts.
+Not only do students get an insider’s view into college life but they learn valuable skills and insights in such fields as Audio, Music, Digital Arts, Multi-Media, and the Performing Arts.
 Students in 11th and 12th grade earn college credits.
 The classes offered are college level courses that can be used when they apply to the College.
 A culminating event is scheduled for the end of the program.
 At that time, family and friends are invited to view student projects and performances.
 This event is known as The Sights and Sounds of Summer!

-This program has had great demand so all interested students should submit the Non-Matriculated Form for Summer High School Scholars early.
+This program has had great demand so all interested students should submit the Application for Summer High School Scholars early.
 Not only will you connect with other like-minded students but you will also get to explore your creative passions.
 This is a win-win and it’s all happening right here at Five Towns College!!

 Application Information

-For 2024, the tuition for the Summer High School Scholars Program was $165/credit or $495/3-credit course.
-The tuition for 2025 will be posted soon.
-Check back!
+For 2025, the tuition for the Summer High School Scholars Program is $165/credit or $495/3-credit course.

-Apply by March 15 and Receive A Complimentary Course!
+Apply by March 17 and Receive A Complimentary Course!

-To reiterate, for those who submit by March 15, 2024, they will pay for their 3-credit course at the reduced cost of $165/credit and then, qualify for a second complimentary course of the same or less credits.
-After March 15, 2024, the tuition for all classes is $165/credit.
+To reiterate, for those who submit by March 17, 2025, they will pay for their 3-credit course at the reduced cost of $165/credit and then, qualify for a second complimentary course of the same or less credits.
+After March 17, 2025, the tuition for all classes is $165/credit.

 Summer scholarships may be available on a case-by-case basis depending on academic merit, talent, and/or financial need.

-•Non-Matriculated Form for Summer High School Scholars (SHSS)
+•Summer High School Scholars (SHSS) Application

 •Letter of Recommendation from a High School Teacher or Guidance Counselor (Please request that the letter of recommendation from your High School Teacher or Guidance Counselor be on school stationary.)